 Another strategic information governments need to have is about the efficacy of the interventions enforced to slow the disease spread.
-Initial reports have shown the efficacy of these interventions, but we still lack reliable data, specially in Brazil, and, even when the data is available, we need to sort out misleading information [3].
+Initial reports have shown the efficacy of these interventions, but we still lack reliable data, especially in Brazil, and, even when the data is available, we need to sort out misleading information [4].
 Among the several challenges to address this pandemic, detecting the spatial spread of the disease within a region is one of the top priorities.
 An early warning can give time for government authorities to prepare the health system in a location to endure the increase on the number of people in need of medical care.
 One way to overcome this challenge is to monitor human mobility in order to detect patterns from which to predict future focus of infection, to either asses the efficacy of implemented policies to avoid transmission, or drive policies with the goal of avoiding the transmission to certain locations.
 This monitoring, specially using mobile phone data, has been noted to be an efficient way to follow public mobility.
-In recent work, [3] has indicated the efficacy of the intervention in China, correlating mobile data with reported cases.
-In other report, mobile data has evidenced the effect of Government-enforced measures in São Paulo, Brazil, in reducing social contact [5].
-It is worth noting that, for large scale movements, other measures beyond mobile phone data have been successfully used to foresee the spread of the disease in Brazil [4].
+In recent work, [5] has indicated the efficacy of the intervention in China, correlating mobile data with reported cases.
+In other report, mobile data has evidenced the effect of Government-enforced measures in São Paulo, Brazil, in reducing social contact [6].
+It is worth noting that, for large scale movements, other measures beyond mobile phone data have been successfully used to foresee the spread of the disease in Brazil [7].

-As mentioned by Brockman [6,8], while the time evolution of the epidemics is frequently modeled in the literature by dynamical differential equations or time series [1,7], the modelling depends most on the scale used.
-For large scales, such as big countries, continents and the whole world, available airport data is enough to give us reliable predictions.
-As mentioned, [4] has some interesting results for the dissemination of the COVID-19 in Brazil based on airport network.
-But once the epidemics reaches a primary local region, it is of relevance to anticipate how the dissemination will take place locally, so local transit and regional road movement play an important role in the modelling, and mobile data provide a reliable characterization of such movements.
+As mentioned by Brockman [8, 9], while the time evolution of the epidemics is frequently modeled in the literature by dynamical differential equations or time series [10, 11], the modelling mostly depends on the scale used.
+For large scales, such as big countries, continents and the whole world, available airport data is enough to give us reliable predictions [12].
+As mentioned, [7] has some important results for the dissemination of the COVID-19 in Brazil based on airport network.
+But once the epidemics reaches a primary local region, it is of relevance to anticipate how the dissemination will take place locally, so local transit, commuting networks and regional road movement play an important role in the modelling [12].
+However, obtaining reliable data of regional and local mobility is a great challenge, and are mostly based on census data [13, 14], which are not able to capture up-to-date mobility fluctuations and changes due to the pandemic.
+Fortunately, more recently, mobile geolocation data are becoming available to provide a reliable characterization of such movements, and this will be the driver of our modeling proposal.